enthru/linhpsdr/README.md

 1) Add font change setting.
 2) Fix waterfall drag (sometimes it jumps on a wrong freq. can be a GTK issue on Mac OS)
 3) Save receiver settings when closing window.
+4) Pack recources and binary into mac os application.

 ### Development environment